LSSTDESC/qp/docs/user_guide/basicusage.md

 ```

 These values are slightly different, even though the distributions match up quite well.
 Depending on the scenario there can be even more significant differences in distribution shape.
-Typically, ensuring that your `Ensemble` has a high density of coordinate values, and that the parameters you convert to have similarly high density, will aid in producing converted distributions that match their initial distributions more closely. **Make sure to check your converted `Ensemble` looks the way you expect it to.**
+Typically, ensuring that your `Ensemble` has a high density of coordinate values, and that the parameters you convert to have similarly high density, will aid in producing converted distributions that match their initial distributions more closely.

+**Make sure to check your converted `Ensemble` looks the way you expect it to.**

 ## Writing an Ensemble to file

 Once you're done working with your `Ensemble`, you can write it to a `qp` file.
 The main method to use for this is {py:meth}`qp.Ensemble.write_to`.
 This uses {py:meth}`qp.Ensemble.build_tables` to turn the three data tables, metadata, objdata and ancil into one `TableDict-like` object (essentially a dictionary of tables), and then uses [`tables_io`](https://tables-io.readthedocs.io/en/latest/#) to write it to one of the compatible file types.

 The available file formats are given in the table below.
-The recommended file type is **HDF5** (suffix 'hdf5'), as this requires no conversion to other table types in memory (which may cause slow downs on larger files), and no additional packages that may not be loaded already.
+The recommended file type is **HDF5** (suffix 'hdf5'), as this requires no in-memory conversion or additional packages.

 | File format name | File suffix    | Produced by                                                                            |
 | ---------------- | -------------- | -------------------------------------------------------------------------------------- |